Report: Elon Musk officially takes over Twitter; Fires CEO Parag Agrawal, CFO Ned Segal

 The deal's closing removes a cloud of uncertainty that has hung over Twitter's business, employees and shareholders for much of the year.
 After initially agreeing to buy the company in April, Musk spent months attempting to get out of the deal, first citing concerns about the number of bots on the platform and later allegations raised by a company whistleblower.

+Although they came quickly, the major personnel moves had been widely expected and almost certainly are the first of many major changes the mercurial Tesla CEO will make.

+Musk privately clashed with Agrawal in April, immediately before deciding to make a bid for the company, according to text messages later revealed in court filings.

-But Musk's takeover, and the immediate firings of some of its top executives, now raises a host of new questions for the future of the social media platform, and the many corners of society impacted by it.
+Musk says he can increase Twitter's subscriber base and and revenue, but his takeover raises a host of new questions for the future of the social media platform, and the many corners of society impacted by it.

 Earlier Thursday, Musk attempted to calm advertisers by saying that he is buying the platform to help humanity and doesn't want it to become a "free-for-all hellscape."